alabou/NMOS-MatroxOnly/NMOS With AES3.md

 #### RTP transport based on ST 2110-31

-For Nodes transmitting AM824 Streams using the RTP payload mapping defined by ST 2110-31, the Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.
+For Nodes transmitting AM824 Streams using the RTP payload mapping defined by ST 2110-31, the Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications or `urn:x-matrox:transport:srt.rtp` for the `transport` attribute.

 An example Sender resource is provided in the [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).